 Hector Vazquez Pina

-Tempe, AZ – Hector Vazquez Pina is a College Success Arizona scholar, attending Arizona State University, whose main ambition is to help ensure that Arizona and surrounding states have enough water in the future.
+Tempe, AZ – Hector Vazquez Pina is a College Success Arizona scholar, who attended Arizona State University, with a main ambition to help ensure that Arizona and surrounding states have enough water in the future.

 Hector says he plans to pursue a career working on projects related to water conservation after he graduates from ASU with a bachelor’s degree in Civil Engineering, “I am planning to work in some area of sustainability where I would be working with something along the lines of water resource engineering, where I would be helping the community out with the use of water – just making it more sustainable overall.”

 Hector was born and raised in Phoenix where he graduated from Alhambra High School.
 He went on to earn a scholarship from College Success Arizona which provides specialized mentoring services and up to six thousand dollars per year for educational expenses.

 Not every 21-year-old may be passionate and concerned about water conservation, but Hector is, “I look around and I see that that’s one of our biggest issues where – say California – they didn’t manage it (water) correctly and it started going lower and lower.
 Just having that sustainable mindset would help out so much and I want to start that here in Phoenix and help it grow.”

 Hector’s concern about a potentially severe water shortage in the Southwest, which is largely dependent upon the Colorado River for water, is shared by the U.S. Department of the Interior.
 According to the department, since 2000, the Colorado River Basin has been experiencing an historic drought that has impacted regional water supply and resources, such as hydropower, recreation, and ecological services.
 During this time, the Basin has experienced its lowest 16-year period of inflow in over a century of record keeping, and reservoir storage in the Colorado River system has declined from nearly full to about half of capacity.